Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: SpTTN Kernels

 The contraction path affects the asymptotic complexity (loop depth) and memory requirements (intermediate tensor sizes) of the computation.
 For example, consider the various ways to compute the TTMc kernel as shown in Figure \ref{fig:ig}.
 In one of the chosen contractions paths, tensors $\tsr{T}$ and $\tsr{V}$ are contracted first and the result is then contracted with $\tsr{U}$.
-The computation has a maximum loop depth of 4.
-The loop nest forest in Figure \ref{fig:ig_independent} can be fused to reduce the intermediate tensor size as show in Figure \ref{fig:ig_fused}.
-In Figure \ref{fig:ig_pairwise_seq}, we pick a different contraction path where tensors $\tsr{U}$ and $\tsr{V}$ are contracted first and then the result is contracted with $\tsr{T}$.
-This path results in a maximum loop depth of 5.
-Also, since none of the vertices can be fused, the intermediate tensor $\tsr{X}$ is of order 4.
-The corresponding loop nest is shown in Listing \ref{lst:ttmc_contraction_order}
+The computation has a maximum loop depth of 4 (Figures~\ref{fig:ig_independent}, \ref{fig:ig_fused} and \ref{fig:ig_loop_order}).
+A different contraction path of the same kernel, where tensors $\tsr{U}$ and $\tsr{V}$ are contracted first and then the result is contracted with $\tsr{T}$, yields a maximum loop depth of 5~(Figure~\ref{fig:ig_pairwise_seq}).

 Similarly, for a given contraction path, the ordering of vertices in the path graphs before fusing them, affects the intermediate tensor sizes and other cost metrics of interest.
 In the previous example of the TTMc kernel, consider the iteration graph in Figure \ref{fig:ig_independent} and its fully-fused variant in Figure \ref{fig:ig_fused}.
 Indices $i$, $j$ and $s$ are common across the two trees in the iteration graph.
-We are able to fuse vertices $i$ and $j$ but not $s$.
-To fuse vertex $s$, the vertices $k$ and $s$ in the path graph corresponding to the first term should be interchanged.
-This fusion, in turn, requires the index order to be $(i,j,s,k)$ in the first path graph.
-A fully-fused iteration graph with such an index order is shown in Figure \ref{fig:ig_loop_order} and its corresponding loop nest in Listing \ref{lst:ttmc_loop_order}.
-Since a single loop of $s$ iterates over both the terms, the term which generates the intermediate tensor and the term which uses it, $s$ is not buffered.
-The intermediate tensor is now only a scalar value.
-Note that since the ordering of indices do not affect the height of an iteration graph, the asymptotic complexity for a contraction path remains the same for any choice of index order.
+We are able to fuse vertices $i$ and $j$ but not $s$ (loop order in the first path graph is $(i,j,k,s)$).
+This results in an intermediate tensor of size $S$ in Figure~\ref{fig:ig_fused} (see Listing~\ref{lst:ttmc_fusion}).
+But if the loop order in the first path graph is $(i,j,s,k)$, we can fuse vertices $i$, $j$ and $s$ in the iteration graph and obtain a fully-fused loop nest tree with an intermediate tensor of size 1 (scalar) (see Figure \ref{fig:ig_loop_order} and its corresponding loop nest in Listing \ref{lst:ttmc_loop_order}).
+In the next section, we seek to find cost-optimal loop nests for a given SpTTN kernel, where the cost is defined by a cost model, for example, the intermediate tensor size.